 - For Restful Sleep: Mix a few drops of the bay leaf extract with water and consume it at bedtime for relaxing your nerves and inducing deep sleep.

 - Insect Repellent: Bay leaves contain lauric acid that ward off insects.
-A paste made from crushed leaves and little oil relieves stings and bites when applied topically.
+A paste made from crushed leaves

 - Mineral source: Abundant in copper, potassium, calcium, manganese, iron, selenium, zinc and magnesium.
 Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure.
 Manganese and copper are used by the body as co-factors for the antioxidant enzyme, superoxide dismutase.
 Iron is essential for red blood cell production and as a co-factor for cytochrome-oxidase enzymes.